Urimai Geetham: Plot

-Bhoominathan, an honest politician, wins the election and becomes the CM.
+Bhoominathan, an honest politician, wins the election and becomes the chief minister of Tamil Nadu.
 A felicitation function is organised to celebrate his victory.
 In the function, he is assassinated by Thyagu.
 On the one hand, Thyagu is arrested and he denies having killed Bhoominathan.
-On the other hand, Boominathan's son, Chandru is determined to find his father's murderer.
+On the other hand, Bhoominathan's son, Chandru is determined to find his father's murderer.
 The rest of the story is what happens to Thyagu and Chandru who is the real culprit.